n., plural: mitochondria

 The mitochondria might have originated from early bacteria that became so symbiotic with their hosts, the eukaryotic cells, that they evolved and become indispensable energy-yielding structures within the eukaryotic cells (endosymbiotic theory).
 Nevertheless, there is a eukaryote that lacks mitochondrion.
 Monocercomonoides is the first eukaryotic species found to be devoid of mitochondria.
 It obtains energy by metabolizing nutrients absorbed from the environment.READ: Prokaryotic Ancestor of Mitochondria: on the hunt

 A mitochondrion is a tiny organelle that is typically round to oval and 0.75-3 μm² in size.
 It is a double membrane-bound organelle found in the cytoplasm of most eukaryotic cells.
-The dual membranes make the mitochondria similar to the other organelles such as the nucleus, Golgi apparatus, and endoplasmic reticulum (ER).
+The dual membranes make the mitochondria similar to the other organelles such as the nucleus and plastids.
 The number and shape can vary greatly depending on the type of cell.

 The structure of the mitochondria can be broken down into five major components.
 The list below describes the different parts of mitochondria.